 Fairytale Frenzy: Little Red Riding Hood, Peter Pan, and Goldilocks are just a few characters we will explore as we bring the world of fairy tales to life onstage!
 Participants will add a new spin to class tales through music, dance, art, and acting.

 Off to Oz: Join Brooks as we journey down the yellow brick road!
 Participants will explore all of the magic and joy of The Wizard of Oz through music, dance, art, and acting.

-Suess on the Loose: From Sneetches on Beaches to Horton Hears a Who, participants will craft their own Suessical creations!
-There is no lack of inspiration as participants sing, dance, acting, and artfully explore the world of Dr. Suess.
+Under the Sea: From seashells to seahorses, participants will craft their own sea creations!
+There is no lack of inspiration as participants sing, dance, acting, and artfully explore the world of Under the Sea.

 Monster Mash: We’re gonna mash, monster mash our way through a week of song, dance, art, and acting inspired by any type of imaginable monster!
 Big, small, furry, funny, scary, silly – All monsters are welcome!
 Don’t worry, “you’ll catch on in a flash”!

 After more than two years of construction, Brooks’ state-of-the-art Center for the Arts opened its doors to students, faculty and staff for use on October 30, 2018.
 The $28 million facility has transformed the school, bonding the visual, musical, and performing arts together and placing them on display at the center of campus.

 The Center for the Arts consists of three structures: one each for performance, music, and visual arts.
 Connecting all three is a shared indoor “arts street” and outdoor courtyard.
 The two-level interior street offers gathering and seating areas for small groups, providing space for informal exchange, collaboration, discussion, exhibitions and receptions before and after events.
 The walls serve as a gallery, highlighting the arts as every member of the Brooks community passes through the building.